 YOU WANT TO GET THE MOST MONEY FOR YOUR EXISTING PROPERTY.

 You may be able to buy your new property before selling your old one, allowing you to wait for the ideal time to sell - maximising its sale price.
 It's possible that the economic conditions for selling aren't optimal, and it's best to wait a bit before attempting to sell.
 However, this does not have to prevent you from purchasing your new property; a bridging loan may be a possibility.

 Some people purchase and move into a new property so that they can make modifications to their previous one before selling it.
-As a result, they may be able to command a higher asking price, particularly if purchasers don't need to replace the kitchen and bathroom, for example.
+As a result, they may be able to command a higher asking price for your property, particularly if purchasers don't need to replace the kitchen and bathroom, for example.